SaRedfiche/model-optimization-workshop/cloudformation/README.md

 - **Stack Creation Fails**: Check the CloudFormation events in the AWS Console for specific error messages
 - **Notebook Instance Not Ready**: SageMaker notebook instances can take several minutes to provision
 - **Permission Issues**: Ensure your AWS CLI user has sufficient permissions to create IAM roles and SageMaker resources
+- **JupyterLab Not Loading**: Try accessing through the SageMaker console directly by clicking "Open JupyterLab"